Paul Giberson - a tiny dot at the intersection of technology and eclecticism.

 Growing up, my friends and I played computer games all the time.
 One of our favorites was EverQuest, and online MMORPG.
 I spent a year after graduating jobless, playing a lot of EQ.
 After starting a full-time job I realized I did not have much time to play the game, and felt lost with what to do with the game.
 I soon discovered an online marketplace where I could sell accounts and in-game items for real money.
 Unfortunately with every sale the auction site needed a cut, so I needed a way to keep all of the money.
 Exploring this idea, I learned basic HTML and listed items for sale with PayPal links on my free ISP shared hosting.
 From that point on I was enamoured with the web and web development.

 Fast forward a few months I was attending Mesa Community College and started working on my Associate's degree in web development.
-After graduating, I did not see the industry (naively) for web development so when I transferred to Arizona State University I decided to work on my Bachelor's in Computer System Administration.
+After graduating, I did not see the industry for web development so when I transferred to Arizona State University I decided to work on my Bachelor's in Computer System Administration.
+(To be fair, in 2005 ASU didn't have a web development track, it looks like they do now in 2025.)

 After graduating ASU I started as a system administrator at Socious (2008), an online community platform.
 I was initially responsible for migrating from colocated servers to this new thing called The Cloud.
 We first went to a company called ServePath and then quickly had to pivot to Slicehost.
 Some point in the future Slicehost was aquired by Rackspace and we were there for many moons.

-At Socious, I was quickly transitioned to a developer after I built a web UI on top of our servers for VCS management and a bunch of other automated tasks that were super cumbersome to execture manually.
+At Socious, I was quickly transitioned to a developer after I built a web UI on top of our servers for VCS management and a bunch of other automated tasks that were cumbersome to execute manually.
 I spent eight years at Socious growing with the company from 6 employees to over 50 when they were acquired by Higher Logic.
-I worked at Higher Logic for a year before realizing my desire to work in smaller companies and where my work can have larger impact.
+I worked at Higher Logic for a year before realizing my desire to work in smaller companies where my work has a more direct impact.